 It is the final stage of an ant lifecycle where an ant has fully formed and ready to go.
-If you have an ant infestation, it is best to churn out the thousands of workers’ ants and eliminate the ant colony in this stage.
+If you have an ant infestation, it is best to churn out thousands of workers’ ants and eliminate the ant colony in this stage.

 Each ant colony begins with the Queen Ant, whose sole purpose is to reproduce throughout her lifetime.
-The virgin winged queens and winged males swarm in search of mating.
+The virgin-winged queens and winged males swarm in search of mating.
 They are called alates.

-Starting a new colony:
+Starting a New Colony:

 After mating with the male ants, the female ants never mate again.
 They store the sperms of the male ants inside a special pouch that allows them to produce and lay eggs.